 So why should things be any different when it comes to your RV’s exterior?

-But whether you drive a camper trailer or a Class C motorhome, almost every rig can benefit from a few essential exterior RV upgrades.
+Whether you drive a camper trailer or a Class C motorhome, almost every rig can benefit from a few essential exterior RV upgrades.
 In fact, some of the best and most amazing RV modifications we’ve seen have nothing to do with upholstery or cabinets, or even the high-tech gadgets we use to make our navigation and camping experiences more efficient.

 RV Exterior Improvements Guide